Turkey Tacos with Cranberry Salsa

 - Dash of salt

 1 Prepare cranberry salsa.
-Combine cranberries and apple in a food processor and pulse until coarsely shredded, about 10 short pulses.
-Combine shredded cranberries, orange zest, chile, and sugar in a medium bowl.
+Put the cranberries, apple, chile, sugar, ginger, cilantro, and lime or lemon juice in a food processor and pulse until coarsely shredded, about 10 short pulses.
 Let sit 15 minutes for the cranberries to macerate.
-Add cilantro, lime juice, and salt to taste.
 You can also use cranberry relish, just add chopped chiles and cilantro.